jsdrupal/drupal-admin-ui/README.md

 composer start
 ```

-Try visiting one of the converted pages, e.g. the user permissions or roles page.
+Try visiting one of the converted pages, e.g. the user permissionsTest or roles page.

 ## Developing